A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Methods for determination of kinematic parameters

 and $i, k = 1, 2, 3$.
 The antisymmetric tensor $M^-_{ik}=\omega_{ik}$ is also called the local rotation tensor, since it is equivalent to the axial vector ${\boldsymbol \omega}(\omega_1,\omega_2,\omega_3)$, where $\omega_1 = M^-_{32}$, $\omega_2 = M^-_{13}$, $\omega_3 = M^-_{21}$.
 The second-rank symmetric tensor ${\sf V}_{ik}$ is called the local deformation velocity tensor.
 Taking into account (\ref{eq:matrix_as}) we can rewrite the expression (\ref{eq:velocity_field_part}) in the following form:

 The elements of the matrices $M^-$ and $M^+$ are partial derivatives with respect to the coordinates of the projections ($V_1, V_2, V_3$) of the velocity vector onto the rectangular coordinate axes.
-These elements are called kinematic parameters.
-The relations between the kinematic parameters of the O--M model and the partial derivatives of the first order velocity components with respect to the Galactocentric coordinates ($R, \theta, z$) are the following:
+These elements are referred to as the kinematic parameters.
+The relations between the kinematic parameters of the O--M model and the partial derivatives of the first order velocity components with respect to Galactocentric coordinates ($R, \theta, Z$) are as follows:

 where $V_\theta$ has the opposite direction with respect to the circular rotation velocity of the Galaxy $V_{\rm rot}$.